Sushanth29/FleckLabs-Assignment/README.md

+* This website allows user login and user registration.
+* After logging into website, user can check weather and can detect their location
+* This website also shows all your weather history

 index.html - This is the login page of our website.
 Here we can login if we are an existing user or else we can go to register page using register button
 ||script.js - This is javascript backend code for our index.html page